JibranBaksh/ProjectGhost/README.md

-# Project Ghost
+![Logo](/res/Logo.png)

 Webpages &amp; Games created with HTML5 &amp; JS

-![Logo](/res/Logo.png)
 ---

 This repository contains a few HTMl Games and Webpages, I made back in 2019